Looking Beyond Response

 Given the widespread nature and scale of the destruction, combined with the relative isolation of some of the Caribbean islands, the response operations appear to have gone as well as can be expected.
 Noetic has always maintained that the community largely accepts that disasters will happen, but they will not accept a poor response.
 So while there is always room for improvement and lessons to be learnt, national and international responders should generally be satisfied with their efforts.

-However, if natural disasters (whether they be hurricanes, cyclones, floods or major wildfires) are increasing in frequency and severity, as appears to be the case, a ‘business as usual’ approach to recovery is no longer affordable.
+However, if natural disasters (whether they be hurricanes, cyclones, floods or major bushfires) are increasing in frequency and severity, and a ‘business as usual’ approach to recovery is no longer affordable.
 Authorities should carefully consider the planning for the recovery effort.
-When Noetic was undertaking the field work for lessons learnt after a Tropical Cyclone Larry which hit the northeast coast of Australia in 2006, we were told by one local landowner that “Oh, that bridge will have to be rebuilt for the third time in 40 years.”
+When Noetic was undertaking the field work for lessons learnt after a Tropical Cyclone Larry, which hit the northeast coast of Australia in 2006, we were told by one local landowner that “Oh, that bridge will have to be rebuilt for the third time in 40 years.”

 Strengthening communities and building resilience across devastated areas will require resources and skilful planning and execution.
 The cost of continually doing more of the same is unsustainable for any country.
 A small investment upfront will lead to not only future savings but most importantly reduce the loss of life, and allow devastated communities to quickly get back to living their lives.